paryanimohit/Google-Homepage/README.md

 # Google Homepage

-This website shows aa google homepage developed with the help of HTML and CSS for the sake of learning.
+This website shows a google homepage developed with the help of HTML and CSS for the sake of learning.